Jimmy Somerville (footballer)

-James Somerville (born circa 1900) was a Scottish footballer who played as an outside left, most prominently for Airdrieonians, where he won the Scottish Cup in 1924 and was an important member of the team as they finished runners-up in the Scottish Football League in four successive seasons.
+James Somerville (born c.
+1900) was a Scottish footballer who played as an outside left, most prominently for Airdrieonians, where he won the Scottish Cup in 1924 and was an important member of the team as they finished runners-up in the Scottish Football League in four successive seasons.
 He also played for all three of his local senior clubs: Falkirk East Stirlingshire, and Stenhousemuir.